-22: A drawing of the front panel will be added once the component placement is final and the panel design has been made.
+Figure 6: A drawing of the front panel will be added once the component placement is final and the panel design has been made.
 For the time being only the front panel elements are listed: ATCA specific LEDs, LEDs for FPGA DONE, IPbus activity, L1A, power status.
-Optional RJ45s for IPbus and IPMC, clock monitor, external clock, CTP electrical out, CTP optical out (MPO/MTP), JTAG
+Optional RJ45s for IPbus and IPMC, clock monitor, external clock, CTP electrical out, CTP

+- 691 optical out (MPO/MTP), JTAG - 692

-5 Summary: Interfaces
+693 5 Summary: Interfaces

-- Some important details of interfaces to external systems as described above are summarized - in this section.
+Some important details of interfaces to external systems as described above are summarizedin this section.

-695 5.1 Internal Interfaces
+696 5.1 Internal Interfaces

-- The Extension Mezzanine is connected to the L1Topo main board via a large 1mm pitch - 697 connector.
+The Extension Mezzanine is connected to the L1Topo main board via a large 1mm pitch connector.
 The pinout will be documented as soon as the design is finalized.

-5.2 External Interfaces
+699 5.2 External Interfaces

-699 5.2.1 Electrical TTC interface (backplane input)
+700 5.2.1 Electrical TTC interface (backplane input)

 - A clean clock of 40.079MHz is received as a differential electrical signal via the ATCA - backplane.
-The signal is AC-coupled on the extension mezzanine and routed into an "any-in" - differential receiver or directly into the jitter cleaner - The clock is accompanied by a TTC data signal, differential, AC coupled on the mezzanine, - electrically compatible to Xilinx MGT.
-The data rate is assumed to be 3.2Gb/s, 8b/10b - encoded.
-Format being defined by the Hub designers. - Data paths supported from both Hub slots 1 and 2.
+The signal is AC-coupled on the extension mezzanine and routed into an "any-in" differential receiver or directly into the jitter cleaner - The clock is accompanied by a TTC data signal, differential, AC coupled on the mezzanine, electrically compatible to Xilinx MGT.
+The data rate is assumed to be 3.2Gb/s, 8b/10b - roce encoded.
+Format being defined by the Hub designers. - 707 Data paths supported from both Hub slots 1 and 2.

-707 5.2.2 Electrical DAQ interface (backplane output)
+708 5.2.2 Electrical DAQ interface (backplane output)

-- Readout data are sent to the DAQ/2nd level trigger via the ATCA backplane on 6 links to each - 709 Hub/ROD, LHC bunch clock synchronous, AC coupled on L1Topo, Xilinx MGT compatible, - at 6.4Gb/s.
+- Readout data are sent to the DAQ/2nd level trigger via the ATCA backplane on 6 links to each Hub/ROD, LHC bunch clock synchronous, AC coupled on L1Topo, Xilinx MGT compatible, - at 6.4Gb/s.
 Data paths are supported into both Hub slots 1 and 2.
-The data formats are being - defined by the Hub/ROD community.
-At the same time the data format for headers and - trailers will be similar to those used in the eFEX system.
-Readout/RoI paths are supported - from both FPGAs to both Hub slots, i.e. a total of 4 times 2+1 spare link.
+The data formats are being - defined together with the Hub/ROD community.
+Readout/RoI paths are supported from both - 713 FPGAs to both Hub slots, i.e. a total of 4 times 2+1spare link.